Increasing concern about government and the social order

 In practice, however, Integralism is rarely called “Integralism” unless it involves more than Gelasian dualism and the principles of Catholic social teaching.
 It frequently exhibits a tendency to turn Catholicism into a system of secular rule.
 This cannot be done, of course, and the effort often leads to distortions, especially with respect to the difference between what is rightly taught by the Church as truth and what is prudently legislated and enforced by the State, a difference which depends on many factors, including the characteristic perceptions and needs of various populations in different times and places.

 But concern about the big Catholic picture of human governance is not limited to resurgent Integralists.
 For example, I am currently reading two books which accord more space to politics than one would have expected, given their authors.
 One is Fr.
-Daniel Maloney’s book entitled Mercy: What Every Catholic Should Know, published earlier this year by the Augustine Institute and Ignatius Press.
+Daniel Moloney’s book entitled Mercy: What Every Catholic Should Know, published earlier this year by the Augustine Institute and Ignatius Press.
 It is actually one of the delightful features of Fr.
 Moloney’s treatment that five of the sixteen chapters deal directly with the exercise of mercy in the political order, especially with respect to rule in general and punishment in particular.
 The rest of this fine book deals with topics the reader would be more likely to expect.

 More directly oriented toward government is a new book by Scott Hahn and Brandon McGinley, soon to be published by the St. Paul Center.
 (I’m reading it in a pre-publication PDF file because I was kindly asked to write a promotional blurb for it, which I am inclined to do if I can finish it in time.)
-At present the title is Right and Just: Why the Future of Civilization Depends on True Religion, so clearly the question of the relationships among religion, morality, justice and governance hold a central place in the text.
+The title is Right and Just: Why the Future of Civilization Depends on True Religion, so clearly the question of the relationships among religion, morality, justice and governance hold a central place in the text.
 In opposition to the individualistic prejudices of the modern West, one of the first arguments made in this book is that it is not only individuals who owe everything to God.
 Rather, families, peoples, societies, and politically-organized territories are also truly natural entities, made up of real people, which in their own collective identity owe a great debt to God (as, for example, the Old Testament makes very clear).

 “Religion” is, of course, the virtue of giving to God what is His due.
 It is, moreover, a virtue which is our first obligation under the larger category of “justice”.